Find Business Schools

 Find Schools Near

-Career Description Exchange coins, tokens, and chips for patrons’ money.
+Job Description: Exchange coins, tokens, and chips for patrons’ money.
 May issue payoffs and obtain customer’s signature on receipt.
 May operate a booth in the slot machine area and furnish change persons with money bank at the start of the shift, or count and audit money in drawers.

-Gaming Change People or Booth Cashier Responsibilities
+Daily Life Of a Gaming Change People or Booth Cashier

 • Exchange money, credit, and casino chips, and make change for customers.

-Gaming Change People or Booth Cashier Skills
+Things a Gaming Change People or Booth Cashier Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.